encointer/book/src/tutorials-offline-payments.md

 ## Mainnet deployment

 On Encointer's mainnet, the verification key is set via council governance (not sudo).
-A council member would propose setting the key through a democracy proposal.
-The trusted setup ceremony should involve multiple independent participants from different organizations to maximize the trust assumption.
+The trusted setup ceremony should involve multiple independent participants from different organizations to maximize the trust assumption; at least one honest member is enough for a sound setup.